 The original battery capacity was 60 Ah or 22 kWh (gross), with a net capacity of 19 kWh.
 The unladen DIN weight was 1,195 kg (2,635 lb), 1,315 kg (2,899 lb) with the range extender.

-In the United States, the i3 was available with one of three trim packages dictating the wheels and interior: Mega World (base, cloth seats and 19" Style 427 wheels), Giga World (+US$1,700, adds leather interior accents, sunroof, and 19" Giga-specific Style 429 wheels), and Tera World (+US$2,700, adds full leather interior and 19" Tera-specific Style 428 wheels).
+In the United States, the i3 was available with one of three trim packages dictating the wheels and interior: Mega World (base, cloth seats and 19" Style 427 wheels), Giga World (+US$1,700, adds leather interior accents and 19" Giga-specific Style 429 wheels), and Tera World (+US$2,700, adds full leather interior and 19" Tera-specific Style 428 wheels).
 20" Style 430 double-spoke wheels were optional for Giga and Tera trims.
 In addition, two option packages were available: Parking Assistant (+US$1,000, added backup camera and parking assistance) and Technology – Driving Assistant (+US$2,500, added wide-screen navigation, deceleration assistance, and adaptive cruise control).
 Wheel and tyre sizes varied by trim.
 The equivalent trim lines in the UK were named Standard/Atelier, Loft (+£1,000; both corresponding to Mega); Lodge (+£1,500, corresponding to Giga); and Suite (+£2,000, corresponding to Tera).
 Wheel options were not locked to trims in the UK, with 19" Style 427 wheels standard and the rest optionally available in combination with any interior trim.

 The 2017 model year i3 was released in the United States and Europe in July 2016.
 According to BMW, as of 10 August 2016, orders for the larger battery i3 exceeded 7,000 units, with a total of 2,358 i3s delivered worldwide in July 2016, up 33.7% year-on-year.
 Sales also surged in the U.S. with 1,479 units sold in July 2016, up 58.2% from July 2015, and 143.3% from June 2016.
 However, BMW only managed to sell 6,276 i3s in 2017 in the U.S., a drop of 17 percent from 2016.
 Purchase incentive of up to $10,000 was available for 2017 or 2018 models.

-Both variants with the improved battery were scheduled to be available in the UK, Germany and France starting in July 2016.
+Both variants with the improved battery were scheduled to be available in the UK, Germany, and France starting in July 2016.
 Owners of previous i3 models in selected markets have the option to retrofit their vehicles with the improved battery.
 BMW plans to use the used 22 kWh batteries in the manufacturing of stationary power storage units.
 The battery retrofit option is not available in the U.S.

 The exterior was refreshed for the 2018 model year, with a new front bumper, horizontal turnsignal light openings, and standard LED headlights.
 The rear bumper was also revised and a horizontal silver bar was added to the rear hatch.
-On the side, a silver accent was added to the roofline on the i3 model, not on the i3s model; the car's visual stance was widened with the addition of fender flares.
+On the side, a silver accent was added to the roofline on the i3 model, not on the i3s model; the visual stance of the i3s was widened with the addition of fender flares.

 In 2017, BMW announced the addition of the i3s ("sport") to its lineup beginning with the 2018 model year.
 Visually, many of the chrome accents added to the regular 2018 model were blacked-out on the i3s.
 The i3s features increased power and torque output from 170 to 181 hp (127 to 135 kW) and 184 to 199 lb⋅ft (249 to 270 N⋅m), a lowered sport suspension, wider model-exclusive Style 431 double-spoke wheels and tires (F: 175/55R20 and R: 195/50R20, each 20 mm (0.79 in) wider than the standard tires fitted with Style 430 wheels), faster acceleration, and a SPORT drive mode.
 The i3s features a wider track width at 1,592 / 1,578 mm (62.7 / 62.1 in), compared to 1,571 / 1,576 mm (61.9 / 62.0 in) (F/R) for the regular i3; overall width also increases from 1,775 to 1,791 mm (69.9 to 70.5 in).
 The i3s, like the i3, is offered with optional Range Extender.
 Also like the regular i3, the i3s is offered with a choice of interiors, from standard Mega / Atelier and Loft to Giga / Lodge and Tera / Suite.
 The unladen EU weight of the i3s was approximately 20 kg (44 lb) heavier than the regular i3, at 1,340 kg (2,950 lb) without and 1,460 kg (3,220 lb) with the range extender.